projectatomic/atomic-site/source/docs/docker-building-rhel-images.md

 * Security
 * Tooling/CLI

-The first two features come from Linux Containers (LXC).
-There is some security built into resource management and process isolation.
+Resource management and process isolation come from Linux Containers (LXC).
+Some security is built into resource management and process isolation.
 The added security of SELinux is also separate from Docker.
-So the first three features are really about the value of containers.
-Docker does provide extra tooling beyond lxc-tools.
+The first three features demonstrate the value of containers.
+Docker, however, provides extra tooling beyond lxc-tools.

-One of the more important features of Docker is managing image content or *image layering*.
+One of the more important features of Docker is *image content managment*, or *image layering*.
 Docker's layered approach to images (or content) provides a very powerful abstraction for building up application containers.

 Docker allows you to build images using a Dockerfile.
-The Dockerfile describes a base image, from which to start building, using the `FROM` instruction.
-The `FROM` implicitly uses a image registry from which to pull that base image.
-This can be the `docker.io` or some other (perhaps internal) registry.
-Extra packages can be installed using the `RUN` instruction and the Linux distributions package installation tooling.
+The Dockerfile describes a base image, from which the image can be built using the `FROM` instruction. `FROM` implicitly uses a image registry from which the base image is pulled.
+This can be `docker.io` or some other (perhaps internal) registry.
+Extra packages can be installed using the `RUN` instruction and the Linux distribution's package installation tool.
 For Fedora and Red Hat Enterprise Linux this tool is `yum`.
-Other content can be added using the `ADD` instruction.
+Other content can be added by using the `ADD` instruction.
 These three instructions are the basics for building images using the Dockerfile.
 A simple example:

     FROM fedora
     RUN yum install -y gcc